dydxprotocol/cartera-android/README.md

 # cartera-android
 Cartera is a mobile web3 wallet integrator.
-It acts an abtraction layer over various wallet SDKs to provide a shared interface for common wallet operations.
+It acts as an abtraction layer over various wallet SDKs to provide a shared interface for common wallet operations.
 Cartera has the built-in support of the following SDKs:

 WalletConnect V1
 WalletConnect V2